openmas-ai/openmas/docs/reasoning_integration.md

 ## Best Practices

 1. **Modular Design**: Keep the BDI reasoning separate from agent-specific functionality
-2. **State Synchronization**: Ensure consistent state between SimpleMAS and external frameworks
+2. **State Synchronization**: Ensure consistent state between OpenMAS and external frameworks
 3. **Error Handling**: Handle exceptions in the BDI reasoning cycle
-4. **Efficient Communication**: Use the SimpleMAS communicator for agent interaction
+4. **Efficient Communication**: Use the OpenMAS communicator for agent interaction
 5. **Performance Considerations**: Adjust the deliberation cycle interval for your use case

 ## References